vaibhavkadian/ps-docs/git.md

 > >execute command 'git remote -v', it would show you list of active repo sources in the current dir.
 > >>if you clone a source git without fork 'origin' would point to source user.
 > >>![source cloned repo](GIT/github-cloned-repo.png)
-> >>instead if you fork a repo and then clone it locally, it should have 'origin' pointing to forked repo by your username and '[source-repo-username]' (in the below case getify) pointing to the forke repo.
+> >>instead if you fork a repo and then clone it locally, it should have 'origin' pointing to forked repo by your username and '[source-repo-username]' (in the below case getify) pointing to the forked repo.
 > >>![cloning forked repo](GIT/github-forked-cloned-repo.png)
 > >>All git commands by defualt works on 'origin' repo
 > >to add remote repo locally